exercism/v3/languages/go/info/errors.md

 Additionally we created a function ourselves that returns an error.
 If the given `file` string is empty we want to catch that before trying to open the file and return a newly created error.

-At some point up the chain we would then devide to log the error or deal with it for example by creating a new empty file instead.
+At some point up the chain we would then decide to log the error or deal with it for example by creating a new empty file instead.
 An error should however not be dealt with and returned up the chain at the same time.

 Don't do: